Fast facts about Chinese social media.

 Search engine like Google.
 Although not a social media platform, it's important to know about with over 100 million daily active users.

-China's equivalent to TikTok, a short video app.
+What we know in English as TikTok, a short video app.
 Douyin has over 500 million monthly users.

 The Chinese equivalent of LinkedIn (although LinkedIn is not banned in China).
 Over 30 million users.